-Hire us and you’ll be working with Dey Alexander.
-Dey has worked on digital projects since 1989 when she ran a bulletin board system called Euphoria.
-Her first content project was Philosophy in Cyberspace, initially published on gopher, moved to the web in 1993, and then published in two print editions.
+Dey’s first foray into the digital world was in 1989 when she ran a bulletin board system called Euphoria.
+Her first digital content project was Philosophy in Cyberspace.
+Published on gopher in 1991, and on the web in 1993, it was also published in two print editions.

-Dey is a co-founder of the Web Accessibility Network for Australian Universities, and a member of the Information Architecture Institute, and the Computer-Human Interaction Special Interest Group and Plain Language Association International.
+Dey is co-founder of the Web Accessibility Network for Australian Universities, and a member of the Information Architecture Institute, the Computer-Human Interaction Special Interest Group and Plain Language Association International.

-Our 10+ year partnership demonstrates our commitment to and expertise in web accessibility.
+Our 14-year partnership demonstrates our commitment to web accessibility.

-We’re lucky enough to work with some great people and organisations, all around Australia.
+We’re lucky enough to work with some great people and organisations.

 - Monash University

 - Municipal Association of Victoria

 - Sustainability Victoria

 - University of the Sunshine Coast

 - Victoria SES